 76. The Women's Christian Medical College, Ludhiana, with which is Women's Christian now incorporated the Punjab Medical School for Women, enlarged its scope Medical College, Ludhiana. during the quinquennium, and had 138 pupils at the beginning of this year.
-Of these 11 were studying for the certificate of L. P. M. S. The institu-Of these 11 were studying for the certificate of L. P. M. S. tion has a strong staff of lady doctors.
+Of these 11 were studying for the certificate of L. P. M. S. The institution has a strong staff of lady doctors.